spack/spack-tutorial/tutorial_environments.rst

 * `spack uninstall <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-uninstall>`_ to remove them; and
 * `spack find <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-find>`_ to look at and query what is installed.

-Customizing Spack's installation with configuration files like `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#build-settings>`_ have also been discussed.
+Customizing Spack's installation with configuration files, like `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#build-settings>`_, was also discussed.

-This section of the tutorial introduces **Spack Environments**, which allow separating packages installed in one environment from those of others.
+This section of the tutorial introduces **Spack Environments**, which allow you to work with independent groups of packages separately.
 The goal is to provide users with *virtual environments* similar to those supported by other commonly used tools (e.g., Python) while allowing common installations to be seamlessly shared.
 They are also intended to be easily shared and re-used by others and across systems.

-Administering properly configured software involving lots of packages and or varying configuration requirements (e.g., different implementations of ``mpi``) for multiple projects and efforts can be overwhelming.
+Administering properly configured software involving lots of packages and/or varying configuration requirements (e.g., different implementations of ``mpi``) for multiple projects and efforts can be overwhelming.
 Spack environments allow you to readily: